ioccc-src/winner/2006/toledo3/README.md

 ### UPGRADES

-Using [toledo3-sbar.c](%%REPO_URL%%/2006/toledo3/toledo3-sbar.c) (which is too large for this IOCCC size rules) creates a status display about gameplay on the window title bar.
+Using [toledo3-sbar.c](%%REPO_URL%%/2006/toledo3/toledo3-sbar.c) (which is too large for this IOCCC's size rules) creates a status display about gameplay on the window title bar.

 Using [toledo3-txt.c](%%REPO_URL%%/2006/toledo3/toledo3-txt.c) turns this into being purely text based.

 <!--